skorasaurus/cleboundaries/README.md

 EE, the final stamp of annexation had to be placed by the county commissioners.
 From EE to the end of the list, the secretary of state had to be formally notified before the annexation was considered binding."

-Note that 1968 map's dates are only complete through QQ/RR; about until 1917 or so)
+Note that 1968 map's dates are only complete through QQ/RR; about until 1917 or so); Subsequent dates were from Rose.

-TODO: figure out whether I need to use the sequence of dates on the Volkmann Map later on and

 Further notes:
 (At this point in the project, we are assuming that all annexation/land changes have not resulted in cleveland losing any land; only gaining more; This is not the case in Cleveland history and will be corrected in further updates of this github repository.

 Nonetheless, this provides a great starting point to see when certain pieces of land were acquired by the city of Cleveland and to my knowledge, it's the only digital source of Cleveland Annexations.

 Below are additional notes regarding these polygons.
-These polygons are interpretations of the aforementioned maps, require further scrutiny, verification.
+These polygons are interpretations of the aforementioned maps, require further scrutiny and verification verification.

-I strongly suggest to see the primary sources - the original legislation (available at the <a href="https://cpl.org/locations/public-administration-library/">Cleveland Public Library's Public Administration Library</a> to confirm these dates and determine any inaccuracies:
+I strongly suggest to see the primary sources - the original legislation - available at the <a href="https://cpl.org/locations/public-administration-library/">Cleveland Public Library's Public Administration Library</a> to confirm these dates and boundaries.

+The letters refer to the polygons on '1968', Volkmann maps and Rose sources.

 C - see plate 3 of Hopkins, 1912, Volume 1 - )
 https://cdm16014.contentdm.oclc.org/digital/collection/p4014coll24/id/1815/rec/11 , parkman (narrow alleyway just south of scovill)'s western point is at East 9th street; but on the 1941/volkmann map; parkman runs west of east 9th; so, not sure which is right; if the southern end is ; the 1968 map shows that southern most part extends west of parkman, so I followed the 1968 map here.

 E - actually feel pretty confident in this; the georeferencing I made to the 1968 map works well here.

 D - its boundaries look pretty defined on 1968 map and I had made the other polygons all around it, so I used those as a guide to draw it.

 H - eastern border is the cuyahoga river;

 I think the 1898 map at http://peoplemaps.esri.com/cleveland/ goes gray at a point, I'm intrepreting it to be the city boundary
-(post 1900, the modern-day plaza was then a railyard ) tHE western boundary of X was also confusing; I was just doing intepretation (intepretation, meaning, it doesn't follow any specific streets) of 1968 annex map boundary...
+(post 1900, the modern-day plaza was then a railyard ) the western boundary of X was also confusing; I was just doing intepretation (intepretation, meaning, it doesn't follow any specific streets) of 1968 annex map boundary...

 I - For this and H; I primarily relied on the 1968 map for these boundaries;